-Bigos is a traditional Polish sauerkraut stew.
+Bigos (pronounced bee-ghos) is a traditional Polish sauerkraut stew.
 Hearty, sticky and full of meaty flavours of pork, beef, smoked speck and sausages – it’s also Paleo.
-Perfect for the sort of cold and rainy weather we have been having here in Sydney over these past few days.
+Perfect for the sort of cold and rainy weather you get in the winter.

-Served on its own if you’re after a Paleo version of the sauerkraut stew, with a nice hunk of sourdough or steamed potatoes for a gluten-free version, it is best made a day ahead and cooked again the next day for an extra 30 minutes or so.
-But as you know, I don’t like recipes that take 24 hours to make so normally I just cook it once.
+Besides, it is best made a day ahead and cooked again the next day for an extra 30 minutes or so.
 The flavours and textures are there already, but perhaps not as intense as the would be the next day.
 Having said that there is sure to be leftovers so feel free to try both and compare.

 Bigos a sauerkraut, sausage and meat stew + giveaway